 Bull City Commons

 We are an intentional cohousing community made up of folks of all ages from all over the country and beyond.
 What we have in common is a desire to be part of Durham, NC's vibrant urban scene and lead a wonderful lifestyle based on mutual support, shared resources, and a sustainable community.
-Our five-story building with 23 units is under construction and we expect to move in Fall 2021.
+Our five-story building with 23 units is in the final stage of completion.

 Common Ground is an intergenerational ecovillage in development based on a cooperative ownership model.
 Our vision is a world in which people live in justice, racial equity and harmony with each other and the land.
 Our plans are for a cluster of 28 dwellings, from attached one-room suites to two-story 3 bedroom houses as well as a common house and multiple shared community use buildings.
 Our 112 acres of land includes a substantial community farm, extensive woodlands, 4 miles of trails, a pond, creek, and wetlands.
 Our location, in rural Mebane, Orange County, just minutes from I-40, provides easy access to Chapel Hill, Durham and Greensboro.

 Durham Central Park Cohousing